Production Tax Credit

-Thanks to this policy certainty, 18 gigawatts of wind power capacity are now under construction or in advanced development.
+Thanks to this policy certainty, approximately 21 gigawatts (GW) of wind power capacity are now under construction or in advanced development.
 With the PTC phasedown, wind energy can growing to supply 10 percent of U.S. electricity by 2020 and support tens of thousands additional well-paying jobs.

 Like other domestic energy sources, American wind power has benefited over the years from a stable, pro-growth tax policy.
 The PTC and the Investment Tax Credit (ITC) were meant to keep wind energy attractive for the investors who financed new wind farms as demand for clean energy sources continues to increase.